 There are some notable variations in medical school acceptance rates in Canada.
 For example, Queen’s University School of Medicine with an average acceptance rate of 1.9%.
 Other schools, like University of Saskatchewan , University of Manitoba Max Rady College of Medicine, and University of British Columbia have acceptance rates hovering around 10%.

 The acceptance rate is often lower for international students.
-Currently, there are seven Canadian medical schools that accept international students.
+Currently, there are six Canadian medical schools that accept international students.
+Note that medical schools in Ontario will only accept international students until the end of the next application cycle.

 Getting into medical school in Canada might seem like mission impossible, but our admissions expert Dr. Neel Mistry offers advice that helped him be successful during the medical school application process: